 Persons who have modified their vehicle to use LPG in compliance with the requirements set out in this scheme during the past years and have not applied for a grant from the applicable grant schemes in the past, may still apply for the grant.

 NOTE: The De Minimis Regulations* and the respective thresholds shall apply when scrappage grants are issued to undertakings established in Malta.

 Applying for this incentive

 An application for a grant under this scheme shall be made by the registered owner of a vehicle following the retrofitting of an LPG feeding system on that vehicle by a competent person.
 One application form shall be submitted for each retrofitted vehicle.
 The registered owner shall submit the application form VEH060 and shall include all the information, details and documents as required in the said form and in terms of this scheme.

-In the case of an application within the scope of the De Minimis State Aid rules explained in section 2, the State Aid Declaration VEH071.
+In the case of an application within the scope of the De Minimis State Aid rules*, the State Aid Declaration VEH071.

 Applications under this scheme, together with all the relevant documents, shall be submitted by the applicant during working hours or mailed to Transport Maltas Driver and Vehicle Licensing Unit (DVLU).
 For opening hours and addresses refer here.

 *Depending on the sector of activity of the applicant, the De Minimis rules stipulated in Commission Regulation (EU) No. 1407/2013, Commission Regulation (EU) No. 1408/2013 or Commission Regulation (EU) No. 717/2014 shall apply.